Simenb123/revy-audit-insights/README.md

 - Regularly rotate API keys for security
 - Ensure your `.env` file is listed in `.gitignore`

+### Service Role Usage

+Most edge functions now rely on the caller's JWT instead of the powerful service role key.
+Only a few functions still require `SUPABASE_SERVICE_ROLE_KEY` due to privileged operations.
+See [docs/service-role-functions.md](docs/service-role-functions.md) for details.

 ## Support

 For technical support or questions about AI Revy, please contact the development team.